carlospolop/hacktricks-bot/README.md

 # hacktricks-bot

-This bot runs at 00.00 every day and sends to Discord and Telegram modified Hacktricks pages in the last day
+This bot runs at 12.00 the days 1 and 15 of each month and sends to Discord, Telegram, and Twitter the top modified Hacktricks pages in the last 15days